fission-codes/rust-template/rust+wasm/README.md

 `wasm-bindgen` support for criterion is still [an open issue][criterion-bindgen].
 However, with some extra work, benchmarks can be compiled to [wasi][wasi] and run with [wasmer][wasmer]/[wasmtime][wasmtime] or in the brower with [webassembly.sh][wasmsh].
-Please catch-up w/ wasm support for criterion on their [user-guide][criterion-user-guide].
+Please catch-up with wasm support for criterion on their [user-guide][criterion-user-guide].
 {% endif %}
 ## Setting-up {{project-name}}-wasm